determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

                     value: "prod"
                     effect: "NoSchedule"

 #.
-Label / Taint the appropriate nodes you want to include as part of each resource pool.
+Label/taint the appropriate nodes you want to include as part of each resource pool.
 For
    instance you may add a taint like ``kubectl taint nodes prod_node_name pool_taint=prod:NoSchedule`` and the appropriate toleration to the PodTolerationRestriction admissions controller or in the ``resourcePools. pool_name.task_container_defaults.gpu_pod_spec``